artsy/README/playbooks/support/scheduling.md

 ## **Adding Engineers**

 Generally, new engineers should be added to the end of the schedule rotation associated with their time zone.
 To do this:

+1. If the engineer doesn't have an Opsgenie account already, [create an one for them](/Users/mattjones/code/README/playbooks/support/scheduling.md) in the Settings -> Users page, then [add them](https://support.atlassian.com/opsgenie/docs/create-a-team-and-add-members/)to the Engineering team in the Engingeering members page (Teams -> Engineering -> Members).

-1. Navigate to the [On-Call Schedule](https://artsy.app.opsgenie.com/teams/dashboard/ee381004-a72e-42ef-a733-b350d6693c6c/main) and edit the engineer's respective rotation.
+2. Navigate to the [On-Call Schedule](https://artsy.app.opsgenie.com/teams/dashboard/ee381004-a72e-42ef-a733-b350d6693c6c/main) and edit the engineer's respective rotation.

    <img width=500 src="images/opsgenie-addengs-1.png" />
    <img width=500 src="images/opsgenie-addengs-2.png" />

-2. Add the engineer to the end of the participants list.
+3. Add the engineer to the end of the participants list.
 Their position in the rotation will match their position in the participants list on the rotation edit page, for example:

 Considerations when adding a new engineer: